Hsabonchi/JS/conditional statements.md

       console.log("You got Tails!");
     }

-   Notes:  boolean condition returns true or false value
+   Notes:  boolean condition returns a true or false value
            if true then do .....
-           if (boolean condition) is not true ,then check ... it starts from top , looking for expressions that evaluated to true.
+           if (boolean condition) is not true ,then check  ... it starts from the top looking for expressions that evaluate to true.
   </pre>